 In any court case where child custody is at issue, parents must usually submit a parenting plan to the court, according to Official Code of Georgia Annotated §19-9-1.
 Parenting plans must include the following information:

 In other words, parenting plans must provide details of how much time each parent has with the child and on which days of the week.
 Additionally, plans must describe how the parents will decide what is best for the child.
-If they agree that they will jointly make such decisions, the parenting plan must include a mechanism for resolving any disputes, as per O.C.G.A. §19-9-1.
+If they agree that they will jointly make such decisions, the parenting plan must include a mechanism for resolving any disputes, per O.C.G.A. §19-9-1.

 If the parents are unable to decide on a joint parenting plan, each parent may submit their own plan, according to O.C.G.A. §19-9-1.
 Any parent who needs assistance with parenting plans may benefit from contacting a Fulton County child custody attorney.

-In all Georgia child custody proceedings, courts do not assume that the child is better with either one of the parents, according to O.C.G.A. §19-9-3.
+In all local custody proceedings, family courts do not assume that the child is better with either one of the parents, according to O.C.G.A. §19-9-3.
 Rather, a judge would decide a child custody arrangement based on the specific circumstances of each case, in accordance with the best interests of the child.
 Such custody arrangements may include sole physical custody for one parent or joint physical custody for both parents.

 Under O.C.G.A. §19-9-3, a judge may consider any relevant factor to determine the best interests of the child, including but not limited to:

 Additionally, a judge may consider any past history of substance abuse or domestic violence in determining a custody arrangement.
-A Fulton County child custody lawyer may be able to provide additional information on how a court may decide child custody issues in a given case.
+A Fulton County lawyer may be able to provide additional information on how a court may decide child custody issues in a given case.

 If a child is 14 years of age or older, they have the right to select the parent with whom they want to live, according to O.C.G.A. §19-9-3.
 The child’s choice is presumptive, meaning that a judge will generally not override that choice unless they explicitly find the choice is not in the child’s best interests.
 It should be noted that a child turning 14 may, in and of itself, be sufficient grounds for a court to reexamine a past custody arrangement.